-Gary R. Webb, Associate Professor and Ph.D.
-Coordinator, Ph.D., University of Delaware.
+Gary R. Webb, Professor; Ph.D., University of Delaware.
 Organizational response to extreme events; improvisation in disaster response; social and economic impacts of disasters.

 Our programs offer you:

-The M.P.A. program, which recently celebrated its 50th anniversary, teaches you time-tested management theories for real-world application.
-We have a strong network of more than 1,200 alumni and are accredited by the National Association of Schools of Public Affairs and Administration (1029 Vermont Ave.
-NW, Suite 1100, Washington, D.C.
-20005-3517; telephone 202- 628-8965).
+The M.P.A. program teaches you time-tested management theories for real-world application.
+We have a strong network of more than 1,400 alumni and are accredited by the Network of Schools of Public Policy, Affairs and Administration (1029 Vermont Ave.
+NW, Suite 1100; Washington, D.C.
+20005; telephone 202-628-8965).
 This distinction means the program meets or exceeds high standards of excellence in education.

 The doctoral program emphasizes developing new knowledge through research and theoretical inquiry.
 It has an emerging national reputation propelled by faculty members engaged in cutting-edge research.
 We offer specializations in emergency management, financial management, nonprofit management and urban management.

-Our faculty members sponsor a monthly Public Administration Colloquium Series that engages students in a vigorous discussion of current research in the field and competing viewpoints on public administration issues.
+Our faculty members sponsor a monthly Public Administration Colloquium Series that engages students in a vigorous discussion of current research and competing viewpoints on public administration issues.
 The Public Administration Student Association and the Ph.D.
 Student Association provide networking opportunities and insightful discussions.

-Admission is determined using multiple criteria, including your academic performance and potential, as well as other materials.
-In some cases, we may request letters of recommendation attesting to your intellectual and leadership abilities, a written essay describing career objectives and explaining how the M.P.A. degree will help you meet those objectives, and/or a current résumé showing all work experience.
+Admission is determined using multiple criteria, including your academic performance and potential and other materials.
+In some cases, we may request three letters of recommendation discussing your intellectual and leadership abilities, a written essay describing career objectives and explaining how the M.P.A. degree will help you meet those objectives, and a current résumé showing all work experience.

 We encourage you to complete the application process by Jan.
-15 for admission in the fall semester.
-More information about graduate school and program admission requirements is at www.unt.edu/catalog www.unt.edu/catalog
+15 for fall admission.
+More information about graduate school and program admission requirements is at the catalog.

-If you do not have government work experience, a paid internship provides an opportunity to apply classroom knowledge and develop professional skills essential for a successful career.
-You can receive 3 semester hours after completing an internship.
-Our internship coordinator will help you find an internship; you are responsible for developing the qualifications and interpersonal skills necessary for employment.
+If you don't have government work experience, a paid internship allows you to apply classroom knowledge and develop professional skills for a successful career.
+Our internship coordinator will help you find an internship, but you're responsible for developing the qualifications and interpersonal skills necessary for employment.

-Additional information is available at www.padm.unt.edu and in the Ph.D.
+Additional information is available at our website or in the Ph.D.
 Degree Program Handbook available from the Ph.D. program coordinator.

-Several financial assistance options are available to you, and we recommend investigating them when you apply to the program.
-Non-Texas residents who receive at least $1,000 a year in scholarship funds may also be eligible for in-state tuition rates.
+Several financial assistance options are available to you, and we recommend investigating them when applying to the program.
+Students who aren't Texas residents and receive at least $1,000 a year in scholarships may be eligible for in-state tuition rates.
 The options include: